serverless-is/aws-lambda-with-dynamodb/README.md

   npm install
   ```

+2. Create a `.env` file by renaming `.env-example` file and update the environmental values.

-2. Test the lambda function by invoking the lambda function locally. runs your code locally by emulating the AWS Lambda environment.
+3. Test the lambda function by invoking the lambda function locally. runs your code locally by emulating the AWS Lambda environment.

   ```bash
    sls invoke local --function getToDoItem -p 1
   ```

-3. Run `serverless offline` command to start the Lambda/API simulation.
+4. Run `serverless offline` command to start the Lambda/API simulation.

   ```bash
   sls offline